Tree sap removal from your cars' paint and glass

 #1 Warm washing

 This one is to do if it's only one to two days after tree sap falling - Wash with warm water and an Auto Body Gel or Nanolicious Wash concentrate.
 Prepare a warm wash solution, in our 12 litre BOB Bucket, with two cap-fulls of Auto Body Gel or Nanolicous Wash and warm water (hot enough so that you can still put your hand in the bucket).
-Hose the car down, then begin washing with our Love Glove or Muffy sponge.
+Hose the car down, then begin washing with one of our safe microfibre wash tools like The Wash Pillow or Shagamittastic Wash Mitt.

 A great tip is to leave the car out in the sun for 10 mins before you wash (yes we know this breaks one of our cardinal sins of washing cars), as the heat from the sun will soften the residue and make it easier to remove.
 Use a chamois or microfibre drying towel to dry the paint and inspect the car to see if it's all gone.